cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/README.md

 The DTVF is written in [TypeScript](https://www.typescriptlang.org/) and compiled into a single minified JS file (and a single minified CSS file).
 These files are then hosted on a CMCL server that allows remote imports.
 A number of abstract base classes exist within the DTVF library, with concrete implementations for each Mapping Provider.

-At the time of writing the available mapping providers are [Mapbox](https://www.mapbox.com/)and [CesiumJS](https://cesium.com/platform/cesiumjs/).
+At the time of writing the available mapping providers are [Mapbox](https://www.mapbox.com/) and [CesiumJS](https://cesium.com/platform/cesiumjs/).
 The core differences between providers is as follows.

-* Mapbox can only handle 2D data (with the option to extrude 2D polygons into basic 3D polyhedrons) fromlocal files or from WMS endpoints.
+* Mapbox can only handle 2D data (with the option to extrude 2D polygons into basic 3D polyhedrons) from local files or from WMS endpoints.
 It is however more customisable and has less of a performance overhead; unless plotting 3D building data, it's advised to use this mapping provider.

 * CesiumJS can handle 2D data as well as 3D data.
 2D data must be provided via a WMS endpoint and can only be styled on the server hosting it (rather than the client-side styling Mapbox provides).
 This provider also has a large performance overhead, a decent GPU is required for a smooth visualisation.